-The inevitable process of aging is a part of life that humans have been fighting off for centuries, with many consumers willing to go to serious lengths to delay the signs of aging.
-The relationship between the aging process and self-esteem is intrinsic and is one of the factors that drives consumers to use anti aging products and treatments.
+The inevitable process of aging is a part of life humans have been fighting for centuries; with people willing to go to serious lengths to delay the signs of aging.
+The relationship between the aging process and self-esteem is intrinsic and is one of the factors that drives consumers to use anti-aging products and treatments.
 We need to analyze how the use of anti-aging cosmetic products affects a consumer’s level of self-esteem, particularly female consumers.

-The aging process involves physical and psychological changes, and especially for women, these changes are intensified by the pressure to meet the aesthetic standards of contemporary society, both socially and professionally.
-As women are the largest consumers of cosmetic products and aesthetic services, with the motivation to maintain a young and beautiful appearance, we want to understand the relationship between the women, and their self-esteem, knowing that self-esteem plays a significant role in adapting to the aging process.”
+The aging process involves physical and psychological changes, and especially for women these changes are intensified by the pressure to meet the aesthetic standards of contemporary society both socially and professionally.
+Women are the largest consumers of cosmetic products and aesthetic services, with the motivation to maintain a young and beautiful appearance, we want to understand the relationship between the women and their self-esteem knowing that self-esteem plays a significant role in adapting to the aging process.

 Considering the psychological effects of using anti-aging cosmetic products and their effect on self-esteem can help medical aesthetics professionals make positive changes in the way they treat patients, improving patient self-esteem while encouraging positive adaptation to aging.
-Being positive about getting old and using treatments/products with proven efficacy is the way towards well-aging.
+Being positive about getting old and using treatments and products with proven efficacy is the way towards aging well.